kmhess/SoFiA-image-pipeline/README.md

     -c     Catalog file.
 Can be the ascii file ending in .txt or the XML file from SoFiA-2.

 OPTIONAL:
-    -id    Select certain sources from catalog based on the source id number.
+    -id    Select certain sources, or range of sources from catalog based on the source id number.
 Default is all sources.
+Include `0` to make summary image of all sources.
     -x     Output image file type.
 Any file type accepted by plt.savefig() is in theory valid.
 Default is 'png'.
     -o     Path to the original data file on which source finding was conducted.
 This allows the spectrum with noise to be plotted over the full spectral range of the original cube.
     -b     Synthesized beam dimensions.
 If the primary header of the FITS files do not contain the beam information, this can be provided by the user.
 Accepts 1 to 3 values in order (bmaj, bmin, bpa).